News and updates available here. Flood, drought, and other emergency planning resources for producers are available here.

 Livestock Predation Pilot Project

 Predation is a significant concern for livestock producers in Manitoba, and for some, predators such as coyotes, wolves, or black bears can cause devastating financial losses.
 In 2020, a three-year, industry-led Livestock Predation Prevention Pilot Project was launched with the aim of reducing wildlife predation of cattle and sheep in Manitoba.
+Project funding came from the Province of Manitoba, as well as Manitoba Beef Producers (MBP) and the Manitoba Sheep Association (MSA).

 Links to Livestock Predation Prevention Resources